olcortesb/cdk-get-list-aws-s3-buckets/README.md

 Summary:

-This demo deploy a AWS lambda whit [CDK](https://aws.amazon.com/es/cdk/).
+This demo deploys an AWS lambda with [CDK](https://aws.amazon.com/es/cdk/).
-The lambda return a list of all s3 buckets in the deploy account.
+The lambda returns a list of all s3 buckets in the deploy account.

 # Prerequisites